elasticio/elasticio.github.io/_integrator-guide/recipient-list.md

 ## Creating recipient list

 Let us consider the following scenario.
-The system receives a message contaning the information about a pet in this JSON:
+The system receives a message containing the information about a pet in this JSON:

 ```js